What are pronouns?

 Adding our pronouns to our email signatures and biographies is a small act, but one we hope shows our respect and encouragement for bringing one’s whole self to work.

 - Share your pronouns in everyday introductions to show that you are someone who supports proper pronoun usage.

 - Ask someone’s pronouns before making assumptions.
 Do this consistently, not just for those who appear gender non-conforming.

-- Add your pronouns to your NTEN online community signature.
+- Add your pronouns to your membership profile on My NTEN.

 - Use provided ribbons or stickers to display your pronouns on your badge at NTEN events.
 Or just write them on your name tag.